 With any equipment, you are bound to have a problem now and again.
 Here are a couple of common things you may run into.

 Leaking water can come from several sources.
-Be sure go through the
+Be sure go through each of the steps below to determine where the water is coming from.

 No Hot Water

-- Pilot light on a gas water heater
+● Pilot light is on if using a gas water heater

-- Circuit breaker tripped or reset button tripped
+● Circuit breaker is tripped or reset button tripped

 Cold Water Sandwich

 With tankless water heaters, this is an issue that means you’ll need to replace your unit.
-This is when you get warm water, then a burst of cold water, before returning to warm.
+This is when you start out with warm water, then get a burst of cold water, before returning to warm.
+Contact a repairman to see if this issue is fixable.

 Water Taking Too Long To Heat